-"Thus says the Lord Yahweh, 'You had the seal of perfection, full of wisdom and perfect in beauty.
-You were in Eden, the garden of God; every precious stone was your covering...
-You were the anointed cherub who covers, and I placed you.
-You were on the holy mountain of God; you walked in the midst of the stones of fire.
-You were blameless in your ways from the day you were created until unrighteousness was found in you.
-By the abundance of your trade you were internally filled with violence, and you sinned; therefore I have cast you as profane from the mountain of God.
-And I have destroyed you, O covering cherub, from the midst of the stones of fire.
-Your heart was lifted up because of your beauty; you corrupted your wisdom by reason of your splendor.
-I cast you to the ground.""
-Ezekiel 28:12-17; cf. Isaiah 14:12-14
+"Thus says the Lord Yahweh, 'You had the seal of perfection, full of wisdom and perfect in beauty.13 You were in Eden, the garden of God; every precious stone was your covering: ...
+On the day that you were created they were prepared.14 You were the anointed cherub who covers, and I placed you there.
+You were on the holy mountain of God; you walked in the midst of the stones of fire.15 You were blameless in your ways from the day you were created until unrighteousness was found in you.16 By the abundance of your trade you were internally filled with violence, and you sinned; therefore I have cast you as profane from the mountain of God.
+And I have destroyed you, O covering cherub, from the midst of the stones of fire.17 Your heart was lifted up because of your beauty; you corrupted your wisdom by reason of your splendor.
+I cast you to the ground."
+Ezekiel 28:12-17; cf. Isa.
+14:12-14

 "And there was war in heaven, Michael and his angels waging war with the dragon.
-The dragon and his angels waged war, and they were not strong enough...
-And the great dragon was thrown down, the serpent of old who is called the devil and Satan, who deceives the whole world; he was thrown down to the earth, and his angels were thrown down with him.
-Then I heard a loud voice in heaven, saying, 'Now the salvation, and the power, and the kingdom of our God and the authority of His Christ have come, for the accuser of our brethren has been thrown down, he who accuses them before our God day and night.
-And they overcame him because of the blood of the Lamb and because of the word of their testimony, and they did not love their life even when ; faced with death. ...
-Woe to the earth and the sea, because the devil has come down to you, having great wrath, knowing that he has only a short time."
-Revelations 12:7-12
+The dragon and his angels waged war, 8 and they were not strong enough, and there was no longer a place found for them in heaven.
+9 And the great dragon was thrown down, the serpent of old who is called the devil and Satan, who deceives the whole world; he was thrown down to the earth, and his angels were thrown down with him.
+10 Then I heard a loud voice in heaven, saying, 'Now the salvation, and the power, and the kingdom of our God and the authority of His Christ have come, for the accuser of our brethren has been thrown down, he who accuses them before our God day and night.
+11 And they overcame him because of the blood of the Lamb and because of the word of their testimony, and they did not love their life even when faced with death.
+12 For this reason, rejoice, O heavens and you who dwell in them.
+Woe to the earth and the sea, because the devil has come down to you, having great wrath, knowing that he has only a short time.'"
+Rev. 12:7-12